Atletico loses, misses chance to clinch 2nd-place in La Liga

 LEVANTE’S RELIEF

-In the fight against relegation, Levante routed Rayo Vallecano 4-1 at home to move five points clear of the danger area.
+Levante routed Rayo Vallecano 4-1 at home to move five points clear of the bottom three.

-Rayo Vallecano, which was coming off a win over Real Madrid, stayed second-to-last in the standings, with few chances of escaping demotion.
+Rayo, which was coming off a win over Real Madrid, stayed second-to-last, with little hope of escaping demotion.

-Barcelona, which clinched its 26th league title last weekend, visits relegation-threatened Celta Vigo later on Saturday.